FasterXML/jackson-module-kotlin/README.md

 # Support for Kotlin Built-in classes

-These Kotlin classes are supported with the follow fields for serialization/deserialization:
+These Kotlin classes are supported with the following fields for serialization/deserialization:

 * Pair _(first, second)_
 * Triple _(first, second, third)_